iNarcissuss/ncc/README.md

 * Do make the category all lowercase
 * Do not separate the categories by commas
 * Do create a /categories/ stub page
+* If the category is associated with a practice, add a blurb to _data/blurbs.yml

 Approved/Encouraged categories: